 Robert P. Ross, Sr. Foundation 2012 honors the founder of the Bob Ross Auto Dealerships by awarding grants to the Sinclair Community College Foundation and the American Heart Association.
 Among his many career accomplishments, Robert Ross was the first African-American Mercedes-Benz dealer in the world.

-Norma J. Ross Youth Foundation 2012 benefits deserving youth in the Greater Dayton community.
-Norma Ross was a long-time educator, who received numerous professional recognitions and community service awards.
+Norma J. Ross Youth Foundation 2012 benefits nonprofit organizations in Greater Dayton, with a special emphasis on supporting programs that expose African-American youth to the arts.
+Norma Ross was a longtime educator, who received numerous professional recognitions and community service awards.
 She assumed command of the Bob Ross Dealerships in 1997, upon the untimely death of her husband, Robert P. Ross, Sr.

 Mary Scott Nursing Home Endowment Fund 1991 nurtures quality health care and a pleasant living environment for senior citizens in the city of Dayton.

 Herbert Scott Memorial Scholarship Fund 2016 assists African-American Dayton Public School graduates in furthering their studies.
 Eligible students must be in or have aged-out of foster care and be accepted to an accredited technical school or a two- or four-year college or university.